By Abdul Mamdani

 Copyright: Abdul Mamdani.
 2012

-About the writer: Abdul Mamdani is an 80 year old retired postage stamp dealer.
+About the writer: Abdul Mamdani who is in his 80’s is a retired postage stamp dealer.
 He lived in England and Switzerland from 1953 to 1959 and in North, Central and South America from 1959 to date.

 51 Kensington Court, and a Memorable Function Hosted by His Highness the Aga Khan III at London’s Savoy by A. M. Rajput, UK.